git/git.github.io/rev_news/drafts/edition-54.md

 * What is your favorite Git-related tool/library, outside of Git itself?

   In fact, in my daily work with Git, I don't use the command line that much.
-I'm an emacs fan, and Magit is really a miraculous tool when it comes to interacting with a Git repository from my favorite editor.
+I'm an Emacs fan, and Magit is really a miraculous tool when it comes to interacting with a Git repository from my favorite editor.